raspberrypi/documentation/configuration/config-txt/overclocking.md

 To view the Pi's temperature, type: `cat /sys/class/thermal/thermal_zone0/temp`.
 Divide the result by 1000 to find the value in Celsius.

 It is a good idea to keep the core temperature below 70 degrees.
-If your Raspberry Pi is getting overly hot, a heatsink can be helpful, especially if the Pi is to be run inside a case.
+If your Raspberry Pi is heating up, a heatsink can help to control the core temperature.
+This is especially useful if the Pi is running inside a case.
+Airflow over the heatsink will make cooling more efficient.
 A suitable heatsink is the self-adhesive BGA (ball-grid-array) 14x14x10 mm heatsink, available from [RS Components](http://uk.rs-online.com/web/p/heatsinks/6744756/).
-Airflow over the heatsink will also help greatly with cooling.

 To view the Pi's current frequency, type: `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_cur_freq`.
 Divide the result by 1000 to find the value in MHz.

-With firmware from 12th September 2016 or later, if the core temperature is between 80'C and 85'C, a warning icon showing a red half filled thermometer will be displayed, and the ARM cores will be throttled back.
-If the temperature exceeds 85'C then a icon showing a fully filled thermometer will be displayed, and both the ARM cores and the GPU will be throttled back.
+With firmware from 12th September 2016 or later, when the core temperature is between 80'C and 85'C, a warning icon showing a red half-filled thermometer will be displayed, and the ARM cores will be throttled back.
+If the temperature exceeds 85'C, an icon showing a fully-filled thermometer will be displayed, and both the ARM cores and the GPU will be throttled back.

 ### Monitoring voltage

 It is essential to keep the supply voltage above 4.8V for reliable performance.
-Note that some USB chargers/power supplies can fall as low as 4.2V.
-This is because they are usually designed to charge a 3.7V LiPo battery, rather than to supply 5V to a computer.
+Note that the voltage from some USB chargers/power supplies can fall as low as 4.2V.
+This is because they are usually designed to charge a 3.7V LiPo battery, not to supply 5V to a computer.

 To monitor the Pi's PSU voltage, you will need to use a multimeter to measure between the TP1 and TP2 power supply test points.
 More information is available in [power](../../hardware/raspberrypi/power/README.md).

-If the voltage drops below 4.63v (+-5%), recent versions of firmware will display a yellow lightening bolt symbol on the display to indicate a lack of power.
+If the voltage drops below 4.63v (+-5%), recent versions of the firmware will show a yellow lightning bolt symbol on the display to indicate a lack of power.

 ### Overclocking problems